HHT; Osler-Weber-Rendu syndrome; Osler-Weber-Rendu disease; Rendu-Osler-Weber syndrome

 Genetic counseling is recommended for couples who want to have children and who have a family history of HHT.
 If you have this condition, medical treatments can prevent certain types of strokes and heart failure.

-Cappell MS, Lebwohl O. Hereditary hemorrhagic telangiectasia In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
+Cappell MS, Lebwohl O. Hereditary hemorrhagic telangiectasia.
+In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 98.
+5th ed.
+Philadelphia, PA: Elsevier; 2018:chap 102.